Pofay/gitignore-generator/README.md

 Note: **I'm only covering Linux (and possibly MacOS) with this installation**

+You need the following installed in your machine

+- Yarn
+- Node

 Clone the repository to your directory of choosing: `git clone https://github.com/Pofay/gitignore-generator.git`

-Change directory to repository and run `npm link`:
+Change directory to repository:

     cd gitignore-generator

+and run the following:

+    yarn install
     npm link

 **The command should appear in your terminal when you input `git` and press tab as gitignore-generator**